 Types of Activated Carbon

-There are many types of activated carbon.
+There are mainly five types of activated carbon.
 Each is better suited to a certain application than another, and here are the main forms of activated carbon you will come across.

 Granulated Activated Carbon